haishinio/haishin/README.md

 - Should it be possible to save the textLog for the user (They could just copy and paste I guess.)
 - Can we not use the best preset so we can save on filesize
 - Can we pull in comments + gifts from livestreams?
 - Can we add auth so you could comment directly from here?
+Also might handle [#3 Twitcasts that require an account](https://github.com/tomouchuu/haishin/issues/3)

 ## Local Use